washingtonpost/LFLiveKit/README.md

 - [ ] 	~~FLV package and send~~

 ## Requirements
-    - iOS 7.0+
+    - iOS 10.0+
-    - Xcode 7.3
+    - Xcode 10.2

 ## Installation

 #### CocoaPods
-	# To integrate LFLiveKit into your Xcode project using CocoaPods, specify it in your Podfile:
+	# To integrate LiveKit into your Xcode project using CocoaPods, specify it in your Podfile:

 	source 'https://github.com/CocoaPods/Specs.git'
-	platform :ios, '7.0'
+	platform :ios, '10.0'
-	pod 'LFLiveKit'
+	pod 'LiveKit'

 	# Then, run the following command:
 	$ pod install

-#### Carthage
-    1. Add `github "LaiFengiOS/LFLiveKit"` to your Cartfile.
-    2. Run `carthage update --platform ios` and add the framework to your project.
-    3. Import \<LFLiveKit/LFLiveKit.h\>.

 #### Manually

-    1. Download all the files in the `LFLiveKit` subdirectory.
+    1. Download all the files in the `LiveKit` subdirectory.
     2. Add the source files to your Xcode project.
     3. Link with required frameworks:
         * UIKit